Elliptically Distributed Lozenge Tilings of a Hexagon: Elliptic difference operators

-Alternatively we can observe that the first two equalities are, by using \eqref{parmatching} and Proposition \ref{parameterprop}, restatements of Lemma \ref{sum} for difference operators corresponding to parameters $(A,B,C)$ (for $P^{S,t}_{t+}$), $(D,E,F)$ (for $P^{S,t}_{t-}$), $(A,B,D)$ (for ${}_{t+}P^{S,t}_{S+}$), $(B,C,F)$ (for ${}_{t+}P^{S,t}_{S-}$), $(D,E,A)$ (for ${}_{t-}P^{S,t}_{S+}$), $(E,F,C)$ (for ${}_{t-}P^{S,t}_{S-}$).
-Moreover, the normalizing constants that we omitted in defining the transition matrices can be recovered easily from Proposition \ref{parameterprop}.
+Alternatively we can observe that the first two equalities are, by using \eqref{parmatching} and Proposition~\ref{parameterprop}, restatements of Lemma~\ref{sum} for difference operators corresponding to parameters $(A,B,C)$ (for $P^{S,t}_{t+}$), $(D,E,F)$ (for $P^{S,t}_{t-}$), $(A,B,D)$ (for ${}_{t+}P^{S,t}_{S+}$), $(B,C,F)$ (for ${}_{t+}P^{S,t}_{S-}$), $(D,E,A)$ (for ${}_{t-}P^{S,t}_{S+}$), $(E,F,C)$ (for ${}_{t-}P^{S,t}_{S-}$).
+Moreover, the normalizing constants that we omitted in defining the transition matrices can be recovered easily from Proposition~\ref{parameterprop}.

-The last two statements are a special case of the adjointness relation.
+The last two statements are special cases of the adjointness relation.
 We will prove the third statement for the $t+$ operator.
-Similar results exist for the other 5 operators.
+Similar results exist for the other five operators.
 We recall that $\rho_{S,t}(X)$ is nothing more than the discrete elliptic Selberg density